Configure eNegotiate

 - From Form Access, configure the settings for the relevant individual/team who should be managing contract negotiations.

 - From Notifications, enable the email notification toggle for the Card Owner.
-Click the pencil icon to ensure that the Button Type is set to eNegotiate.
+Click the pencil icon to ensure that the button type is set to eNegotiate.

 - From Approval, select the Enabled radio button.